Do you remember the moment when you realised you wanted to travel?

-I have just actually finished travelling around South America (and San Francisco), and it was amazing to finally experience Brazil, Argentina, and Peru.
+I have just actually finished travelling around central Africa, and it was amazing to finally experience Uganda and Tanzania.
 Stay tuned for those blog posts!
-Next up for me in 2016 is to explore more of the Mediterranean region (specifically Morocco and Greece) and I also have my ever trip to Jordan booked for April!
-I am also tentatively planning a trip to Central America later in the year, so I can tackle the Mayan ruins of Honduras and Belize, before returning to India and Sri Lanka – and of course I will always be in Singapore every now and then!
+Next up for me in 2018 is to explore more of the Mediterranean region (specifically Morocco and Greece) and I also have my first ever trip to Jordan booked for April!
+I am also tentatively planning a trip to New Zealand later in the year, so I can specifically tackle the adventurous regions of the South Island – and of course I will always return to Singapore every now and then!
 Countries that I most want to visit but haven’t been to yet?
-Republic of Congo, Tanzania, Mongolia, and Chile, but seeing as I’ve just come back from South America, Chile may have to wait a while!
+Republic of Congo, Mongolia, and Chile – but they may have to wait a while!

 Thanks for reading The Interview!
 Happy Travels and be safe wherever you’re going!